Jared-Watson1/PasswordManager/README.md

-# PasswordManager
+# password_manager
-A password manager GUI which can save websites, emails, and passwords to a .txt file for future use.
-The application can also randomly generate passwords.
+This is a password manager GUI application using the tkinter module in python.
+It also has a random password generating feature and all data is stored locally.